LsFaria04/LsFaria04/README.md

 Currently, I'm a student at FEUP, Portugal:

-* :mortar_board: I'm on the third year of the bachelor in Informatics and Computing Engineering.
+* :mortar_board: I'm on the first year of the master in Informatics and Computing Engineering.

 * :zap: Because technology is my passion, I use my free time to explore and learn new skills and technologies.